South Coyote Buttes Sunset Tour

 - Food/Water: We do not provide food on our outings.
 All participants should bring food/water to hold them through dinner and while hiking.
 Many folks will eat their dinner during the drive back to Kanab.
 We will have a cooler where you can store food and drink.

 - What to Wear: Check the weather forecast prior to coming on the trip (search for Kanab, UT and Page, AZ on Weather.com).
 If it’s going to be hot, wear light-colored clothing and a hat.
 If the temperatures are cold, bring warm layers and long pants.
 Don’t forget sunglasses and sunscreen.
 Even when it’s warm outside, the temperature can drop quickly after the sun sets so you may wish to bring a light jacket.
 If it’s very cold and or windy, don’t forget a warm hat and some gloves.
 If rain, wind, or snow are in the forecast, bring a rain jacket, a warm hat, and gloves.
 We recommend wearing sturdy closed-toe footwear in due to the uneven terrain and sand.

 - Restroom Facilities: There are no facilities at South Coyote.
 We will stop at a restroom if needed about an hour into the drive.
 If you need to use the restroom at South Coyote, we will have toilet paper, hand sanitizer, and a shovel available.
 You can dig a hole back behind a bush to do your business.

 - Cell Phones: Bring your cell phone along!
 They are great for capturing candid images.
 Plus, most folks will have cell service out at South Coyote.
 Note that cell service is limited during the drive.
 There are USB ports in our vehicles so bring a charging cable if you need one.

-- Group Size: Our groups will never exceed 5 people per guide.
+- Group Size: Our groups will never exceed 5 people per instructor.
 We like to keep our photo tours small so we can give adequate individual attention.
 For those photographers that feel more independent, we will allow you to wander away from the group and explore on your own within reasonable limits.